 Did you know that roughly 38% of women and 10% of men have experienced sexual harassment at work?
 Unfortunately, a good number of people don’t know for sure what sexual harassment is.
-This is partly why a majority of such cases go unreported.
+This is partly why so many cases go unreported.

 Simply put, sexual harassment is defined as inappropriate conduct of a sexual nature.
 These unwelcome sexual actions are usually humiliating, intimidating, and offensive, effectively creating a hostile working environment.
 Sexual harassment can take many forms—physical, verbal, displayed, or written.

 Sexual harassment knows no gender and can be perpetrated by anyone in the workplace.
-To protect yourself against this type of harassment and take appropriate action if you are the target of inappropriate behavior, you need to know how to recognize it.
+To protect yourself against this type of harassment and take appropriate action if you are the target of inappropriate sexual conduct, you need to know how to recognize it.

 Examples of sexual harassment are highlighted below.

 Physical inappropriate behavior includes touching, kissing, rubbing, pinching, or grabbing someone without their consent.
 When the touching consists of sexual acts, it can make the victim uncomfortable.
 As such, it may be considered sexual harassment.

 Insulting comments and vulgar jokes directed at an individual or a group of employees can be considered sexual harassment.
 Derogatory remarks also include discriminatory comments about an employee’s body, sexual orientation, or gender identity.

 Repeated, offensive, and unwelcome sexual advances may constitute sexual harassment.
 The propositions could be written, via phone, or in person.
 They include repeated proposals for dates or sex despite being turned down, requests for sexual favors, and following a colleague home.

 Creating and circulating sexually offensive materials in a workplace setting can be construed as sexual harassment.
 Inappropriate actions include displaying images and videos that feature nudity and other sexually explicit content.